folio-org/mod-inventory-update/README.md

 Mod-inventory-match (Inventory Match) is an Okapi service that can be put in front of mod-inventory-storage (Inventory Storage) when posting Instances (bibliographic records) to Inventory Storage.

-A client uploading Instances directly to Inventory Storage must decide on it's own whether to create (POST) a new Instance or update (PUT) an existing Instance in Inventory Storage.
+A client uploading Instances directly to Inventory Storage must decide on its own whether to create (POST) a new Instance or update (PUT) an existing Instance in Inventory Storage.
 By uploading to Inventory Match instead, the client can delegate that responsibility to Inventory Match.